Your work is to discover your work and then with all your heart to give yourself to it. – Buddha

 Where might I need to start making changes in order to achieve these goals?

 Any plan you draw up has to be realistic and achievable given the resources you currently have on hand, or the resources you will be able to gain access to in the future if required.

-If for instance your plan doesn’t take into account your resources, then you will most likely struggle to follow-through with your actions, or you will be riddled with self-limiting beliefs.
+If for instance, your plan doesn’t take into account your resources, then you will most likely struggle to follow-through with your actions, or you will be riddled with self-limiting beliefs.

 Lifelong Personal Development

-The renowned business and personal development author Brian Tracy once said that if you’re not learning, growing and improving yourself every single day, then you’re actually moving backwards.
+The renowned business and personal development author Brian Tracy once said that if you’re not learning, growing and improving yourself every single day, then you’re actually moving backward.
 This is a very eye-opening insight which suggests that if we’re not taking the time to develop our skills and knowledge on a daily basis, then those who are will most likely be promoted before us.

-We need to always be learning and adapting to changing conditions, trends and circumstances, otherwise we will fall behind and therefore fail to live up to our career aspirations.
+We need to always be learning and adapting to changing conditions, trends and circumstances.
+Otherwise, we will fall behind and therefore fail to live up to our career aspirations.

 Take Responsibility for Your Future

 There’s only one person responsible for your future, and that person is YOU.
-You must therefore commit yourself to take time each day to learn and develop the necessary knowledge and skills required to help you launch your career to another level.
+You must, therefore, commit yourself to take time each day to learn and develop the necessary knowledge and skills required to help you launch your career to another level.